• Skip to primary navigation

 Flutter

 Flutter is an open-source User-interface framework for mobile developed by Google and released in 2017.
 This framework allows developers to build a native mobile application with only one codebase.
 Developers can use one programming language and the same codebase to create apps that work on different operating systems like Android, iOS, Linux, and Windows.
 This feature puts Flutter on top of your company’s most progressive ideas list.
-Applications built using Flutter are; Reflectly, Postmuse, Lunching, and Google stadia.
+Applications built using Flutter are Reflectly, Postmuse, Lunching, and Google stadia.

 Difference Between Flutter and Xamarin